In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 3. CNC Plasma Cutting Machine

-CNC plasma cutting machines are similar to CNC milling machines in the fact that they share the same function, that is to cut materials.
+CNC plasma cutter is a CNC cutting machine, similar to CNC milling machines in the fact that they share the same function, that is to remove material to produce the desired cut.

-However, CNC plasma cutting machines use a plasma torch to cut through their materials while a milling machine uses an end mill or router bit attached to a spindle.
+However, CNC plasma cutting machines use a plasma torch to cut through the workpiece while a milling machine uses an end mill or router bit attached to a spindle.

 A CNC plasma cutting machine is equipped with a high-powered torch that is able to cut through even the toughest materials like titanium and steel.